Canford Magna: Church

+Canford Magna Parish Church is within the village, the oldest part of which is nearly a thousand years old.
+During late Saxon times, a small cruciform chapel was built, which is now the chancel.
+The church was much expanded during the Norman period in the perpendicular gothic style, using dark local stone, with the North tower being added circa 1180.

 Canford School

-Canford School, a private boarding school is located in the village.
-The school was previously the mansion and estate of Lord Wimborne.
+Canford School, a co-educational private boarding school is located in the village.
+The school was previously the mansion and estate of Lord Wimborne, yet was sold to form the school in 1923.
 A golf club lies on the edge of the village and the school.